 Charlie Gautier, Founder of Innovest, is a registered NZ Broker specialising in Health and Life Insurances, including lump-sum benefits like Trauma and Disability Cover, and Mortgage or Income Protection.

-If you would like to ask any insurance related questions from someone who has experienced and understands the cancer journey please contact Charlie on: (022 657 6833) or email Charlie direct : email@example.com
+If you would like to ask any insurance-related questions from someone who has experienced and understands the cancer journey please contact Charlie on: (022 657 6833) or email Charlie direct: firstname.lastname@example.org

-Innovest have been a supporter of Bowel Cancer Foundation Trust since its inception in 2013.
+Innovest has been a supporter of Bowel Cancer Foundation Trust since its inception in 2013.
 While Innovest will continue to support our charity privately, they have generously offered to donate to Bowel Cancer Foundation Trust on your behalf from any policy taken out through them when you mention this article.